Steven-Zhang98/learning_note/london_subway_route_finder/London_project.md

 	 m_id_to_name_dict(dict): Maps station identifiers back to name.
 When we found the shortest path m_id_neighbours(dict): Maps station identifiers to a list of identifiers for its neighbouring stations.
 	 Behaviours:
-	 LoadData(filename): Read data from
+	 LoadData(filename): Read data from a file, parsing each line into ID, name, and neighbours and storing it into class attributes.
-	 Get information from a text file and save it in the dictionary.
-	 Get information from the three dictionaries.
+	 Get method: Provide some interfaces to allow other parts of the program to interact with this object.

 	""""
     m_name_to_id_dict = {}
     m_id_to_name_dict = {}